-The Port of Lisbon in Portugal still remains offline since it was hit by a ransomware attack on the Christmas Day.
+The Port of Lisbon in Portugal still remains offline since it was hit by a ransomware news attack on the Christmas Day.
 Their website is currently unavailable to visitors.
 The Port of Lisbon is the third largest port in the country and has been a pillar in the Portugal economy, bringing commerce and employment to people for hundreds of years.

 According to BetterCyber tweet, an unidentified threat group launched a ransomware attack on the Port of Lisbon and took down their website.
 The website is still unavailable to visitors at the time of writing and shows a “The connection was reset” message.